ga-wdi-pvd/rails_features_CRD/readme.md

 # Rails Features

-## Learning Objectives
+## Learning Objectives (2:30 - 2:35, 5 min)
 - Create a new Rails application with postgres as the default.
 - Use rake to create, edit, and update, and seed the db.
-- Use Rails generators to create models.
+- Use Rails generators to create and add attributes to models.
 - Use Rails console to inspect and manipulate models.
 - Describe the full life cycle of a request/response in Rails
 - Implement the index feature for a model in Rails